 The quality of the water where your dog swims is extremely important.
 Our indoor, heated pool has a year-round water temperature of 89 degrees.
 The warm water promotes circulation and relaxes tired muscles.
-It is equipped with a salt-water chlorinator and ultraviolet sanitation system.
-Salt water is gentle on your dog’s skin, coat and eyes.
-The UV sanitation destroys over 99% of water pathogens and is a continuous, reliable, proactive method of disinfecting the pool water.
+It is equipped with a ultraviolet sanitation system.
+The UV sanitation destroys over 99.9% of water pathogens and is a continuous, reliable, proactive method of disinfecting the pool water.

 Your dog will enjoy exercise and warm-water workouts in our indoor, heated salt-water pool.
 Great for dogs of all ages and health conditions, from young pups and adult dogs to geriatric dogs in need of supervised and guided exercise.
 We also specialize in pre- and post-surgery swim recovery and support.
 Swim sessions are assisted or independent.

 Assisted Swims: Each private, one-on-one session is with a certified swim coach and is by appointment only.
 Guardians are not allowed in the water, but we ask that you sit poolside to encourage and cheer your dog on.
 The swim coach provides assistance with basic swimming, learning to swim or surgery conditioning and recovery.
 Your dog is supervised throughout their swim and there are appropriate rest times.
 Toys are allowed for fetching and encouraging, however we do not allow dogs to jump into the pool.
 The swim coach, as to prevent injury, controls your dog’s entering and exiting the pool.